 - 1. Survey Request Form is filled out and submitted to the Office of Institutional Effectiveness and Planning - 2.
 All survey content (recipient email addresses and additional notes) should be attached to the form. - 3.
 Once the form is received, a decision is granted in five business days and the survey owner is informed.
 Approved surveys are created and released in five business days after the approval date. - 4.
 Survey recipient emails should be complete and ready to upload to the system.
 File formats accepted are Microsoft Excel and Word. - 5.
 The survey will be released to intended parties and results submitted to responsible office one week after the survey end date.

-4. Who Sho uld Read This Policy Administrators Department Chairs Faculty and Staff 5.
-Related I Occuments and References Survey Request Form 6.
-History 06/20/2018
+Administrators Department Chairs Faculty and Staff

+Survey Request Form

-Policy Title: Course Evaluation Policy
+Creation Date: 06/20/2018 Revision Date: 09/12/2022 Policy Title: Course Evaluation Policy

 Policy Number: SUR.1600.2